0330 822 0505

 On top of helping you get the appropriate financing for your home, a broker will also be able to connect you with a specialist insurer who will be able to advise you on the specific insurance you’ll need for your new home.

-Insurers have strict criteria for non-standard properties – much like mortgage lenders – so a specialist who understands this niche will be better placed to get you a more competitive deal on your premium.
+Insurers have strict criteria for non-standard properties, much like mortgage lenders, so a specialist who understands this niche will be better placed to negotiate a more competitive premium.

 We have a network of highly experienced brokers ready and waiting to help you.

-Get in touch and we can arrange for one who specialises in non-standard construction to contact you directly.
+Get in touch, and we can arrange for someone specialising in non-standard construction to contact you directly.

 Which lenders offer non-standard construction mortgages?

-There are a whole host of specialist lenders who offer non-standard construction mortgages.
-Each will have their own criteria regarding the type of property they’ll consider lending on.
+There are many specialist lenders who offer non-standard construction mortgages.
+Each has its own criteria regarding the type of property they’ll consider lending on.

 Some high street lenders, challenger banks and specialist mortgage providers will consider your application, and they include…